-IKI Certificates issued by the IKI Administrator CA, contain an X520organisationalName attribute whose value will be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to ADMIN, a X520commonName attribute whose value will be set to the individual’s name and an X520emailAddress attribute whose value will be set to the individual’s email address;
+IKI Certificates issued by the IKI Administrator CA, shall contain an X520organisationalName attribute whose value shall be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to ADMIN, a X520commonName attribute whose value shall be set to the individual’s name and an X520emailAddress attribute whose value shall be set to the individual’s email address;

-IKI Certificates issued by the IKI Registration Authority CA, contains an organisationalName whose value will be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to one of ‘RA’, ‘MULTI_ALLOWED’ or ‘Super RA’ and a X520commonName attribute whose value will be set to the individual’s name;
+IKI Certificates issued by the IKI Registration Authority CA, shall contain an organisationalName whose value shall be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to one of ‘RA’, ‘MULTI_ALLOWED’ or ‘Super RA’ and a X520commonName attribute whose value shall be set to the individual’s name;

-IKI Certificates issued by the IKI Authorised Organisation Subscriber CA, contain an X520organisationalName attribute whose value will be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to the two octet hexadecimal representation of the RemotePartyRole that this Certificate allows the subject of the certificate to request SMKI Organisation Certificates under and a X520 commonName attribute whose value will be set to the ARO’s name;
+IKI Certificates issued by the IKI Authorised Organisation Subscriber CA, shall contain an X520OrganizationalName attribute whose value shall be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to the two octet hexadecimal representation of the RemotePartyRole that this Certificate allows the subject of the certificate to request SMKI Organisation Certificates under and a X520 commonName attribute whose value shall be set to the ARO’s name;

-IKI Certificates issued by the IKI Authorised Device Subscriber CA, contain an X520organisationalName attribute whose value will be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to the two octet hexadecimal representation of the RemotePartyRole that this Certificate allows the subject of the certificate to request SMKI Organisation Certificates under and a X520commonName attribute whose value will be set to the ARO’s or system name
+IKI Certificates issued by the IKI Authorised Device Subscriber CA, shall contain an X520OrganizationalName attribute whose value shall be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to the two octet hexadecimal representation of the RemotePartyRole that this Certificate allows the subject of the certificate to request SMKI Organisation Certificates under and a X520commonName attribute whose value shall be set to the ARO’s or system name

-IKI Certificates issued by the IKI Authorised Web Service Subscriber CA, contain an X520organisationalName attribute whose value will be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to the two octet hexadecimal representation of the RemotePartyRole that this Certificate allows the subject of the certificate to request SMKI Organisation Certificates under and a X520commonName attribute whose value will be set to the system’s name.
+IKI Certificates issued by the IKI Authorised Web Service Subscriber CA, shall contain an X520OrganizationalName attribute whose value shall be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to the two octet hexadecimal representation of the RemotePartyRole that this Certificate allows the subject of the certificate to request SMKI Organisation Certificates under and a X520commonName attribute whose value shall be set to the system’s name.

-IKI Certificates issued by the IKI Authorised Internet Organisation Subscriber CA, contain an X520organisationalName attribute whose value will be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to the two octet hexadecimal representation of the RemotePartyRole that this Certificate allows the subject of the certificate to request SMKI Organisation Certificates underand a X520commonName attribute whose value will be set to the ARO’s name;
+IKI Certificates issued by the IKI Authorised Internet Organisation Subscriber CA, shall contain an X520OrganizationalName attribute whose value shall be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to the two octet hexadecimal representation of the RemotePartyRole that this Certificate allows the subject of the certificate to request SMKI Organisation Certificates underand a X520commonName attribute whose value shall be set to the ARO’s name;

-IKI Certificates contain an X520organisationalName attribute whose value will be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to the two octet hexadecimal representation of the RemotePartyRole that this Certificate allows the subject of the certificate to request SMKI Organisation Certificates underand a X520commonName attribute whose value will be set to the ARO’s or system name.

-IKI Certificates issued by the IKI File Signing CA, contain an X520organisationalName attribute whose value will be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to two octet hexadecimal representation of the RemotePartyRole that this Certificate allows the subject of the certificate to request SMKI Organisation Certificates under, a second X520OrganiszationalUnitName attribute whose value should be set to the Party Signifier of the Authorised Subscriber and a X520commonName attribute whose value will be set to the ARO’s name.
+IKI Certificates issued by the IKI File Signing CA, shall contain an X520organisationalName attribute whose value shall be set to that of the Authorised Subscriber, an X520OrganizationalUnitName attribute whose value shall be set to two octet hexadecimal representation of the RemotePartyRole that this Certificate allows the subject of the certificate to request SMKI Organisation Certificates under, a second X520OrganizationalUnitName attribute whose value should be set to the Party Signifier of the Authorised Subscriber and a X520commonName attribute whose value shall be set to the ARO’s name.